Skip to content

 The Falcon MCP server registers one tool schema per tool across all enabled modules.
 As the module set grows, this balloons the context window that AI clients must hold in every conversation — even for tools that will never be called in that session.

-Dynamic mode solves this by replacing the full tool surface with two meta-tools: falcon_search_tools to discover tools on demand and falcon_execute_tool to run them.
+Dynamic mode solves this by replacing the full tool surface with three tools.
+Two are the discovery pair: falcon_search_tools to find a tool and look up its parameter schema, and falcon_execute_tool to run it.
+The third, falcon_list_enabled_tools, is always on and returns the full inventory of Falcon tools available on the server.
 The agent fetches the schema for exactly the tools it needs, paying a short discovery round-trip instead of a large up-front context cost.
-A third always-on tool, falcon_list_enabled_modules, remains available to help orient the agent before it starts searching.

 Command-line flag: